open-edge-platform/infra-charts/tinkerbell/README.md

 ## Installing the Chart with traefikReverseProxy disabled

-Before installing the chart
+Before installing the chart:

 - Customize the IP used for the load balancer (`stack.loadBalancerIP`).
 This IP provides ingress for Hegel, Tink, and Smee (TFTP, HTTP, and SYSLOG endpoints as well as unicast DHCP requests).

-- If enabling smee, based on the services you want to use
+- If enabling smee, based on the services you want to use:
   - set the IP used in DHCP packets for option 54, the location of the iPXE binaries, the `auto.ipxe` script.
   - syslog IP, and the IP for downloading Hook files (`tinkerbell_smee.remoteIp`).
   The vast majority of the time,these 2 (`stack.loadBalancerIP` and `tinkerbell_smee.remoteIp`) IPs will be the same.